yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200130_apimgr_relnotes/_index.md

     apigw_analytics_sp_post_install.sh
     ```

-You must also install a service pack for your existing API Gateway 7.7 server.
+You must also install an update for your existing API Gateway 7.7 server.

 ### After installation

-The following steps apply after installing the service pack.
+The following steps apply after installing the update.

 #### API Gateway